-Based on the results of the study, the implication is that the practice of TQM involves the entire organizational structure in order to maintain the quality of the curriculum and the existence of the quality of pesantren-based education.
-In managerial implications, good leadership is needed to overcome the weaknesses of TQM practices in educational institutions.
-In particular, to increase stakeholder participation in overseeing the TQM process to achieve the goals of the pesantren.
+The study results imply that the practice of TQM involves the entire organizational structure to maintain the quality of the curriculum and the quality of pesantren-based education.
+In managerial implications, good leadership is required to overcome the weaknesses of TQM practices in educational institutions, as well as to increase stakeholder participation in overseeing the TQM process to achieve the goals of the pesantren.
 The TQM process is indispensable in detecting advantages, disadvantages, and aspects of improvement that support organizational performance.
-Thus, it is clear that the quality of pesantren-based education in the era of the industrial revolution 4.0 cannot succeed instantly but requires a long and sustainable process.
-In this study, the quality of the curriculum and the implementation of TQM is an important part in improving the quality of pesantren-based education that is able to guide the next generation of the nation to become human beings with noble character.
+Thus, it is clear that the pesantren-based education in the era of the Fourth Industrial Revolution cannot succeed instantly but requires a long and sustainable process and persistent efforts.
+In this study, the quality of the curriculum and the implementation of TQM is considered important for improving the quality of pesantren-based education that can guide the future generations of the nation to become human beings with noble character.

 Conclusion